 Some of the features that are specific to the Obit app include:

 Round the clock accessibility - As it is a cloud-based app, it is available to funeral directors twenty four hours a day, seven days a week allowing them to deal with new enquiries outside of the confines of their office be that when remote working or out in the community.
 All they need to do when an out of hours call is received is to put the client on handsfree and use the Obit app on their mobile phone to capture all of their details.
 Funeral directors remain connected to their business wherever they are, reducing admin time and creating efficiency savings.

 Funeral Specific Storage - We mentioned how useful the cloud storage apps were but with Obit a funeral director has that functionality tied directly to a particular funeral.
 If they’re visiting a grave where a headstone will later be added, it’s often useful to take a picture of the plot to help them to find it later.
 This can be done within the app, with Obit opening the camera allowing a quick upload of the photo to the client’s funeral information.
 Users of Obit can also quickly add any important documents they receive, such as the death certificate for their client and it will immediately become accessible to all staff members.

 Notifications - Obit includes an advanced notification system so that the relevant staff members are always on top of what’s happening.
 Just a quick glance of their mobile and they can catch up with everything that has been happening back in the office in their absence.

-With other key features such as the ability to generate invoices that integrate with different back office finance systems, Obit is the complete funeral home software for the modern day.
+With other key features such as the ability to generate invoices that integrate with different back office finance systems, Obit is a complete solution and considered by many to be the best funeral home software for the modern funeral home.